 Rubicon Organics Releases Second Annual ESG Report

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (TSXV: ROMJ) (OTCQX: ROMJF) (“Rubicon Organics” or the “Company”), a licensed producer focused on cultivating and selling organic certified and premium cannabis, is pleased to announce the publication of its second annual Environmental, Social and Governance Report measuring the year ended December 31, 2021 (“ESG Report”).
+VANCOUVER, British Columbia, Nov.
+30, 2022 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. ROMJ ROMJF ("Rubicon Organics" or the "Company"), a licensed producer focused on cultivating and selling organic certified and premium cannabis, is pleased to announce the publication of its second annual Environmental, Social and Governance Report measuring the year ended December 31, 2021 ("ESG Report").

 Rubicon Organics has taken an ESG leadership position in the cannabis sector, being the first cannabis company to issue a report.
 The ESG Report captures the period between January 1 and December 31, 2021 and reflects the Company's determination to formally embed sustainability throughout our operations and supply chain.
 While our targets are ambitious, we are holding ourselves accountable through measuring and reporting our ESG journey in a transparent manner.